sthysel/bomshell/README.rst

 ========

-`bomshell` is used to retrieve weather data from the Australian Bureau of Meteorology's (BOM) public website, and display the result in the shell, where it belongs, as God intended it.
+`bomshell` is used to retrieve weather data from the `Australian Bureau of Meteorology's (BOM) <http://www.bom.gov.au/>`_ public ftpsite, and display the result in the shell, where it belongs, as God intended it.
 Not this silly web clownsuit bullshit the kids are all agog about.

+`bomshell` retrieves the spatial data from the public ftp site and packs it into a local database.
+Tools are provided to build and maintain the local database.
+Queries can be made of the database and the spatial database files.
+As the tool matures the spatial database will be used to determine the product ID's of reports the user is interested in and those specific products downloaded from the BOM's public ftp site.

 Installation